rventura20/LinuxClassRepo/Homework/Week01/Readme.md

 Remember:
 1. Your screenshots should indicate you did the work on a machine that belongs to you
 2. Your .txt file must be uniquely yours.
 To grade I'm going to run your submissions through a few Bash programs I wrote to make sure the submission is QUITE unique.

-## Addendum
-Deadlines are strict in this class as I want to make sure you've finished your work a few days before class so that you can properly digest the material.
-In the past I've seen people hurrying to do the assignment 2 minutes before class, so their brains haven't had time to subconsciously process the really cool things they've just done.
-If the work is done a few days early, you'll have time to think about what you've done and spend a few days playing with Linux with no pressure.

-Nevertheless, this is the first assignment and some students may miss the first class.
-For those students, this assignment is due Monday, September 16th at midnight along with the week 2 homework.
-From then on out, the same rules apply to everyone.